CONUS experiment: Shield

+January 2025

+On January 9, 2025, a paper was published on the pre-print server Arχiv, announcing the possible first measurement of coherent elastic neutrino-nucleus scattering from reactor antineutrinos, which would be the first observation of the interaction in the full coherence regime.
+The paper only claims a statistical significance of 3.7σ (5σ is considered the standard for discovery in physics), and has not been peer-reviewed as of January 22, 2025.

 Applications

 Understanding the process of coherent elastic neutrino nucleus scattering may offer some possibilities in other areas, too.

 It is generally expected that the coherent elastic neutrino nucleus scattering process plays a significant role in the dynamics of Core-Collapse Supernovae.
 Investigating this process will therefore help to better understand the dynamics of such stellar explosions.
 Furthermore a detailed study of coherent elastic neutrino nucleus scattering could potentially reveal some new physics beyond the standard model of particle physics.
 For instance, it could be used to study electromagnetic properties of neutrinos (e.g. neutrino magnetic moment), to investigate potential deviations of the weak mixing angle at low energies or to study possible non-standard interactions in the neutrino-quark sector.

-Besides its fundamental importance for basic science, the detection of neutrinos via CEυNS offers some practical applications.
+Besides its fundamental importance for basic science, the detection of neutrinos via CEνNS offers some practical applications.
 One example is the possibility to use CONUS-like detectors for reactor monitoring.